 The story of a New Yorker traipsing into the woods of Vermont — if only to find a hint of solitude — is certainly nothing new.
 The insistent need for a change of pace or just a change in scenery lives within us all.
 We do it to stay sane; we do it to rekindle creativity and we do it to remind ourselves of a truer sense of reality – regardless of what that means to you.

 It’s days like these that I wish I was driving up highway 395 in route to Mammoth Lakes, California.

 Around the globe, coastlines are dear to many in their most general form, but the Connecticut coastline holds a particular space in what is left of my New England heart.
-In the off season — and particularly in this when-will-it-come … Continue reading

 A great deal of the trip was spent in the region of the Cultural Triangle due to the mere scope of such historic significance.
 But that said, on the cusp of bringing that leg to an end, we made sure to experience the highlands or tea country - a true reprieve from the heat and history of the days past.
 Regardless of your time in Sri Lanka, this is an area you’ll definitely want to see.
 From Batik factories and elephant orphanages, to lush tea plantations and Horton Plains National Park, there is a different feel to the cooler, higher destinations of the highlands.